 Avoid these unless strictly necessary to understand your reply.a pyramid quote.example of

 Image Limitations and Signatures

-- [3.1] Images posted may be no larger than 1024 pixels wide and 1024 pixels tall.
-If you need to post images larger than that, you should use an image host that allows thumbnail linking.
+- [3.1] Images posted in the general forums may be no larger than 1024 pixels wide and 1024 pixels tall.
+The media sections will allow images no larger than 1600 pixels wide by 1600 pixels tall.
 Any images that exceed the allowed limit will be deleted without notice.
-Screenshots forums may allow slightly larger dimension, but this is purely at the moderators discretion.

 - [3.2] Signatures (all content) may be no larger than 960 pixels wide and 150 pixels high.

 - [3.3] You may include links in your signature to SCS Software related websites/pages including your own mod site, photo collections, and/or project page.
 (Truck/game related only).

 - [3.4] Avoid using flashy/bright content in posts or signatures.
 Signatures are not there to 'stand out and draw attention'.
 Be mindful of potential epilepsy triggers when posting GIFs/videos; add trigger notices and use URL links if necessary.

 - [4.1] Posting in Mods forum (ATS and ETS2) is restricted to sharing free-to-the-public mods and providing support for mods.

 - [4.2] Paid/donate only mods are not allowed.
 (This is covered in-depth in section )